-Summer doesn’t officially end until midnight September 22 but if you are planning to hit the road for one last fun in the sun hurrah, take safety precautions; tell someone where you are going, wear your seat-belt, stay-well hydrated and avoid Labor Day migraines!
+Summer doesn’t officially end until midnight September 22 but if you are planning to hit the road for one last fun in the sun hurrah, take safety precautions; tell someone where you are going, wear your seat-belt, stay well-hydrated, wear your mask when necessary and avoid Labor Day migraines!

 Labor Day has also come to represent, for most Americans, the symbolic end of summer.
 School starts for most students the day after Labor Day Monday, however many schools have switched to resume in late August.
-Nevertheless, for many of us, it is the last hurrah to partake in traditional summer activities, lazy beach and picnic outings, camping trips, and travel away from home.
+Nevertheless, for many people it has always been considered the last hurrah to partake in traditional summer activities, lazy beach and picnic outings, camping trips, and travel away from home.

-Heat exhaustion is caused by loss of water and salt, often as a result of exercise in hot weather.
-If it is not treated, it may progress to heat stroke.
+Heat exhaustion is caused by loss of water and salt, often as a result of exercising in hot weather.
+If it is not treated, it may progress to heatstroke.

 TIPS TO AVOID END OF SUMMER MIGRAINES

-*Drink an 8 ounce glass of water every couple of hours*Bright sunlight can often lead to migraines in photosensitive sufferers so a good pair of polarized sunglasses can really help.*Scents and odors can trigger migraines.
-Don’t hang around people who smoke and ask those close to you (friends, family, co-workers) to go easy on the cologne of perfume.
+*Bright sunlight can often lead to migraines in photosensitive sufferers so a good pair of polarized sunglasses can really help.*Scents and odors can trigger migraines.
+Don’t hang around people who smoke and ask those close to you (friends, family, co-workers) to go easy on the cologne or perfume.

-*Avoid bight or flickering lights if possible.
-If you work a lot on a computer use an anti-glare screen/filter.
+*Avoid bright or flickering lights if possible.
+If you work a lot on a computer, use an anti-glare screen/filter.